dmpop/microsth/README.md

 To deploy micro.sth on a web server, move the *microsth* directory to the document root of the server.
 Point your browser to *127.0.0.1/microsth* (replace *127.0.0.1* with the actual IP adress or domain name of your server).

-## Working with categories
+## Working with pages

-When you open micro.sth for the first time, it automatically creates the default category specified in the _config.php_ file and an accompanying _.md_ file in the _content_ directory.
-For example, the default value of the `$default_caterory` variable is set to _personal_.
-When you open micro.sth, it creates the **Personal** category and the _content/personal.md_ file.
+When you open micro.sth for the first time, it automatically creates the default page specified in the _config.php_ file and an accompanying _.md_ file in the _content_ directory.
+For example, the default value of the `$first_page` variable is set to _personal_.
+When you open micro.sth, it creates the **Personal** page and the _content/personal.md_ file.

-You can add as many categories as you need, and there are two ways to add a new category:
+You can add as many pages as you need, and there are two ways to add a page:

 1. Create an _.md_ file manuall in the _content_ directory.

-2. Append `?category=name` to the URL of your micro.sth instance, for example: *https://127.0.0.1/microsth/?category=travel*
+2. Append `?page=name` to the URL of your micro.sth instance, for example: *https://127.0.0.1/microsth/?category=travel*

-No matter what option you choose, keep the file or category name short.
-Ideally, it should be a single word in lower case, or two-three words connected with dashes, for example: _links.md_, _words-and-expressions.md_, etc.

-How you choose to use categories is up to you.
-For example, you might want to create a separate category for each year (2020, 2019, 2018, and so on).
-Alternatively, you can create categories for specific types of content (e.g., links, quotes, snippets. etc.) or different kinds of activities (e.g., travel, hacking, photography, etc.).
+How you choose to use pages is up to you.
+For example, you might want to create a separate page for each year (2020, 2019, 2018, and so on).
+Alternatively, you can create pages for specific types of content (e.g., links, quotes, snippets. etc.) or different kinds of activities (e.g., travel, hacking, photography, etc.).